What is "Business Case Risk?" Can You Eliminate Risk?

 Can Business Case Analysis Eliminate Risk?

-Most people know that decision support business case analysis is supposed to answer questions like these, firmly and finally.
+Most people know that "decision-support business case analysis" is supposed to answer questions like these, firmly and finally.
 That is, after all, what decision support is supposed to mean.
 Nevertheless, decision makers with business case results in front of them, are still haunted by these questions.
-They still ask: Is there any certainty to be had in the business world?
+They even ask: Is there any certainty to be had in the business world?